 Here's How the Internet Got Punked by the Turkey Black Rose Hoax

-Then, of course, you'll head back to Google and started searching more specific keywords, which produced a deluge (pun very much intended—you'll see why later) of articles that will make yu feel stupid for ever having believed the Turkey black rose hoax in the first place.
+Then, of course, you'd head back to Google and started searching more specific keywords, which produced a deluge (pun very much intended—you'll see why later) of articles that will make you feel stupid for ever having believed the Turkey black rose hoax in the first place.

 What is the Origin of the Halfeti Black Rose Hoax?